 The first documented sources mentioning the use of masks in Venice can be found as far back as the 13th century.
 The meaning of the mask put its roots when one scholar argues that covering the face in public was a uniquely Venetian response to one of the most rigid class hierarchies in European history.
 During Carnival, the laws were suspended, and people could dress as they liked, instead of according to the rules that were set down for their profession and social level.

 The traditions included also the throwing of eggshells filled up with rose water and tossed by young men at young women who they admired.
 However, in some cases, the eggs were filled with ink or other damaging substances.
 The mask was ensuring the privacy of the person, as gambling in public was normally illegal, except during Carnival.
 Nowadays, this tradition has passed away.

 The most typical types of masks include:

-Bauta: designed to comfily cover the entire face; this traditional grotesque piece of art was characterized by the inclusion of an over-prominent nose, a projecting "chin line", and no mouth.
+Bauta: designed to comfortably cover the entire face; this traditional grotesque piece of art was characterized by the inclusion of an over-prominent nose, a projecting "chin line", and no mouth.

 The Colombina is a half-mask, only covering the wearer's eyes, nose, and upper cheeks.